mrpotatocode/Automatic_Drip/README.md

 We really don't know anything about life, the universe, and everything, do we?

-But this does my stuff for me because laziness is pretty much the next best thing.
+But this does my stuff for me because laziness is pretty much the next best thing to knowing the answer to the question.

 ## It goes and gets data from a few websites on a weekly basis and turns it into a nice csv

 How you _might_ ask?

 ~~Magic of course.~~ Github Actions!

+Why you _might_ ask?

+Weekly data for my work [here](https://github.com/mrpotatocode/COFFEE_COFFEE_COFFEE)

 ## Do it yourself